pulumi/workshops/azure-intro/java/content/lab-02/README.md

 }
 ```

-> At this stage, your `App.java` file should look like this:
+At this stage, your `App.java` file should match this:

 ```java
 package myproject;